-A well-written letter of inquiry can be crucial to securing funding for your project.
+A well-written letter of inquiry can be your ticket to securing funding for your project.
 Many foundations now prefer that funding requests be submitted first in letter format instead of a full proposal.
-Others are using preliminary letters of inquiry to determine if they have an interest in a project before accepting a full proposal.
+Others are using preliminary letters of inquiry to see if they have an interest in a project before accepting a full proposal.

 An effective letter of inquiry is often more difficult to write than a full proposal.
-The letter of inquiry should be brief—no more than three pages—and must be a succinct but thorough presentation of the need or problem you have identified, the proposed solution, and your organization's qualifications for implementing that solution.
+The letter of inquiry should be brief - no more than three pages - and must be a short but thorough presentation of the need or problem you have identified, the proposed solution, and your organization's qualifications for implementing that solution.
 The letter of inquiry should be addressed to the appropriate contact person at a foundation or to its CEO and should be sent by regular mail.

 Like a grant proposal, the letter of inquiry should include the following sections:

 The introduction serves as the executive summary for the letter of inquiry and includes the name of your organization, the amount needed or requested, and a description of the project.
 The qualifications of project staff, a brief description of evaluative methodology, and a timetable are also included here.